A FULL ZENITH CAST, 4 SHOWS, 1 BUS AND THE LARGEST ARTS FESTIVAL IN THE WORLD.

 THE AIMS OF THE PROJECT

-To help us make this an affordable experience we have embarked on a fund-raising campaign to raise £10,000 towards the cost of visiting the festival and staging the shows.
-The overall cost of the next chapter in Zenith’s book of ambitions will be in the region of £23,000 (The exact costings are subject to final plans and numbers being made in Sept / Oct this year)
+To help us make this an affordable experience we have embarked on a fund-raising campaign to raise £17,000 (Total raised so far is £11,472)towards the cost of visiting the festival and staging the shows.
+The overall cost of the next chapter in Zenith’s book of ambitions will be in the region of £33,000

 WHY IS IT IMPORTANT FOR US TO GO TO THE FRINGE